Skip to main content

 Adverb in Dimasa with Definition, Meaning and Examples - Dimasa Grammar

-Adverb in Dimasa with Definition, Meaning, and Examples: An adverb is a word that describes the characteristics of other words except for Noun and Pronoun.
-The words that describe the characteristics of Noun and Pronoun are called Adjectives, where you can read.
+Adverb in Dimasa with Definition, Meaning, and Examples: An adverb is a word that describes the characteristics of other words except for Nouns and Pronouns.
+The words that describe the characteristics of Nouns and Pronouns are called Adjectives, which you can read.

 Dimasa grammar, Dimasa language, Dimasa people, Thairili